-Argument over debt led to South Everett shooting, officials say
+Argument over debt led to Everett shooting, officials say

-The victim was transported to Seattle’s Harborview Medical Center in critical condition, authorities say.
+The male victim is in Harborview Medical Center in critical condition, authorities say.

-A man was severely wounded in an overnight shooting in South Everett, according to the Snohomish County Sherrif’s Office.
+A man was severely wounded in an overnight shooting in South Everett, according to the Snohomish County Sheriff’s Office.

-The shooting occurred in a parking lot in the 200 block of 128th Street Southwest, the department said.
+The shooting was in a parking lot in the 200 block of 128th Street Southwest, the department said.

-Witness told police that several men entered the parking lot around midnight and began arguing over a debt, the department said.
+Witnesses told police that several men entered the parking lot around midnight and began arguing over a debt, the department said.
 At some point during the argument, an unidentified man became angry and fired a gun, striking both the victim and his car, the department said.

-The shooter then fled the area with three other men, the department said.
-Emergency medics later transported the victim to Harborview Regional Medical Center in Seattle, where he remains in critical condition, the department said.
+The shooter fled the area with three other men, the department said.

 Most Read Stories